Skip to Content

 Law enforcement officers in Norway and the US dedicated five days and hundreds of hours to investigating the threat, prosecutors said.
 Gabriel eventually admitted in an interview with the FBI that he submitted the false tip, according to the US Attorney’s Office.

-While investigating Gabriel for the international hoax in Norway, prosecutors said they learned that Gabriel emailed another fictitious threat earlier this year – this time to the University of Iowa.
+While investigating Gabriel for the international hoax in Norway, prosecutors said they learned Gabriel emailed another fictitious threat earlier this year – this time to the University of Iowa.

 In March, Gabriel emailed the university indicating the same fantasy football group member was threatening to “blow up the school,” which Gabriel knew was untrue, prosecutors said.